scikit-hep/uproot3/README.rst

     [3, inf]     0    |                                                            |
                       +------------------------------------------------------------+

-Code to view histograms in Pythonic plotting packages is in development, but this is a wide-open area for future development.
+Code to view histograms in Pythonic plotting packages is in development, but this is a wide-open area for the future.
 For now, uproot's ability to read histograms is useful for querying bin values in scripts, like so.

 .. code-block:: python